Why Marchionne stood out as an auto industry leader

 CREATING VALUE

-Since taking over Fiat in 2004, Marchionne has grown the company’s market value by more than tenfold.
-Fiat’s share prices rose from 1.4 euros ($1.64) to as much as 20 euros ($23.4) this year.
+Since taking over Fiat in 2004, Marchionne has increased the company’s market value more than tenfold.
+Fiat’s share price rose from 1.4 euros ($1.64) to as much as 20 euros ($23.4) this year.
 That increase reflects the takeover of Chrysler but also the spinoff of key units, like Ferrari.

 GETTING CASH FROM GM

-The key to relaunching Fiat was getting General Motors to pay $2 billion in 2005 to sever ties.
-It was the move that made Marchionne’s name as a dealmaker.
+The move that made Marchionne’s name as a dealmaker was getting General Motors to pay $2 billion in 2005 to sever ties with Fiat.
 The two companies had had a legal contract by which Fiat could have forced GM to buy out the company.
-GM was afraid of taking on Fiat and its debt.
+GM was afraid of taking on Fiat’s debt.
 So Marchionne convinced it to pay the divorce fee instead — money that helped Fiat get back on its feet.

 BUYING CHRYSLER FOR NOTHING